gmu-gd/web24-fall/schedule/index.md

 If you want to know what is due for next class, [check here]({{ site.baseurl }}/due).

-### January 24 &mdash; Week 1
+### August 29 &mdash; Week 1
-In our first week we will review the syllabus, get our programs set up, go through some XD tips, and test our HTML and CSS knowledge.
+In our first week we will review the syllabus, get our programs set up, go through some Figma tips, and test our HTML and CSS knowledge.

 #### Lessons
 * 1.1: Introduction
-* 1.2: XD Basics
+* 1.2: Figma Basics
 * HTML &amp; CSS Test

 #### Starting